ShinySyntax/LogisticM/readme.md

 This contract gathers all the logic contract interfaces.
 It does not implement any function.

+#### Logic contracts

+Each contract where its name ends with `Implementation` is a logic contract.

+For each logic contract, we need to define:
+ - its storage: `LogisticSharedStorage` must inherit each storage logic contract.
+ - then events it emits
+ - its interface: the interface derives from the contract that defines the events logic contract.

+Example: the logic contract Name is in the folder `contracts/name`.
+In the folder, there are four files:
+ - NameStorage.sol
+ - NameEvents.sol
+ - NameInterface.sol
+ - NameImplementation.sol

+The `NameStorage.sol` contract defines the state variable needed in the `NameImplementation` contract.

+The `NameEvents.sol` contract defines the events emitted in the `NameImplementation` contract.

+The `NameInterface.sol` contract derives from `NameEvents.sol` and defines the interface of `NameImplementation` contract.

+`NameImplementation` implements the functions that perform part of the logic of the Logistic contract.

+##### Delegate call between logic contracts

+Some logic contracts need to call other logic contracts.
+For example, `HandoverImplementation` call `ProductImplementation`.
+To do this, the constructor of `HandoverImplementation` requires the address of the registry.
+With this address, it can call `IRegistry.getFunction` to get the address of the logic contract implementation.
+With this address, it can perform a delegate call.

+#### LogisticSharedStorage

+`LogisticSharedStorage` is the contract that gathers all the storage of the logic contracts.
+Because the upgradeability pattern use delegate call to logic contracts, the storage of all the logic contracts and the proxy contract must be the same.
+This is why all logic contract Implementation derive from `LogisticSharedStorage`.
+And this is also why `LogisticSharedStorage` derives from all the storage logic contract.

 ### How to use the smart contract?

 To use the smart contract, you need to create a web3 Contract with the ABI of `LogisticInterface` and the address of `LogisticProxy`.

 The address of the proxy is accessible in the log event `ProxyCreated` of the registry that created the proxy.

+#### How does the proxy work?

+When sending a transaction to the proxy contract, the implementation of the function doesn't exist.
+So the fallback function is called.
+This is where the proxy delegates the call to the logic contract.
+In the fallback function, the proxy performs a delegate call to the deployed logic contract implementation.
+Because it is a delegate call, the storage used in the logic contract is the one of the proxy contract.
+So, all the storage resides in the proxy contract.

 ### Deployment